caravancoop/hotpack/README.md

 - `.browserslistrc`
   - Help babel and autoprefixer to know which browsers are you targeting.
 Who wants some IE6 sweetness?
 - `style.scss`
   - Entry point for your stylesheets.
-You can remove `_fonts.scss` file if you don't need it.
+Required imports for Bootstrap sits here.

 # Copyright and license